Emergency

 Cash assistance

 WFP is prioritizing cash assistance wherever banks are functioning and food is easily accessible.
 Cash assistance gives people the freedom to meet their essential needs as they choose, and stimulates local economies.
-WFP has distributed more than US$450 million in cash assistance to over 2.6 million people since March 2022.
+WFP has distributed more than US$708 million since March 2022.

 Food assistance

 WFP delivers food kits and ready-to-eat food rations, primarily in hard-to-reach and frontline areas under intense fighting, where commercial supply lines are disrupted and access to food is unreliable.
-Food kits typically comprise wheat flour or rice, pasta, sunflower oil, sugar and canned beans or meat.
-WFP buys almost all of this food inside Ukraine and works with local bakeries to deliver bread.
+Food kits typically comprise wheat flour, pasta, oats, buckwheat or millet, sunflower oil, canned meat or beans, sugar and salt.

 Support to Ukrainian refugees in Moldova

-WFP serves daily hot meals to Ukrainian refugees living in reception centres in Moldova, and provides cash assistance to over 13,000 Moldovan families hosting Ukrainian refugees.
+WFP serves daily hot meals to more than 1,700 Ukrainian refugees living in accommodation centres and provides bi-monthly cash assistance to families hosting Ukrainian refugees.

 Emergency telecommunications and logistics